How to make a complaint

 You can write your complaint in your language, and we will have it translated into English for free.
 If writing your complaint is not possible, you can contact us to discuss other ways to submit your complaint.

-We will use your document to decide how to deal with the complaint.
-Please note that a copy of your complaint and any information you send to us will be shared with the person or organisation you are complaining about.
+Please note that a copy of your complaint and any information you send to us will be shared with the person or organisation you are complaining about (however, you can request that your contact details are kept confidential).

 Send your complaint to us